-In 2006, Incourage supported the Heart of Wisconsin Community Leadership Class with a Community Grant for "Downtown Classic Cinema Under the Stars," an outdoor movie night for the community on the streets of downtown Wisconsin Rapids.
+In 2006, Incourage supported the Heart of Wisconsin Community Leadership Class with a Community Grant for "Downtown Classic Cinema Under the Stars," an outdoor movie night for the community in the Downtown Riverfront District.
 Incourage has provided oversight and administration of the funds contributed in support of the event through the Downtown Revitalization Fund.
-The event is led by a small group of community volunteers and celebrated its 11th anniversary in 2016.
+The event is led by a small group of community volunteers and celebrated its 13th anniversary in 2018.